MarinEwans/Pyclasses/README.md

 # Pyclasses
-in this repository i will be adding peojects that helped me study python.
+in this repository i will be adding projects that helped me study python.